openlawteam/docs/docs/review-tool/README.md

 And set correct entity type (`Person`), it will be applied to the text and move to the next item.

-At this of this review step all classified entities will be converted into OpenLaw Markdown variables and applied to the background text in the editor.
+At this stage of the review all classified entities will be converted into OpenLaw Markdown variables and applied to the background text in the editor.

 With the variables updated in the editor the Review Tool starts the next task automatically: Variable Renaming.